gkgkgkgk/ApolloSim/README.md

 # ApolloSim
-ApolloSim is going to be a LiDAR simulation tool for testing and developing various application of LiDAR sensors, including robotics, automation, data collection, and more.
-ApolloSim aims to provide fast and accurate data with realistic sensor noise.

 ApolloSim is a Master's Thesis project by Gavri Kepets at The Cooper Union.

+The focus of ApolloSim is to introduce "calibrated noise" to a LIDAR simulation.
+To do this, ApolloSim reads data from a LIDAR sensor, determines the various point distributions for different materials, and then is able to replicate the noise from the real world in simulation.